p2k3m/NovaPDFReader/CONTRIBUTING.md

 baseline profile.
 You can invoke the guard manually with `python3 tools/scripts/baseline_profile_guard.py --staged --fail-when-outdated` if you need to double-check the staged changes before committing.

+## Abstraction reviews for caching, bitmap, PDF, and storage layers

+Architectural changes to data flow are high risk for regressions.
+Whenever you introduce a new caching, bitmap, PDF, or storage abstraction—or significantly rewrite an existing one—open a design review and document the decision before landing the code.
+Follow the checklist in `docs/architecture/abstraction-review.md` and link the resulting document in your pull request description so reviewers can verify that:

+- The motivation and evaluated alternatives are captured.
+- Failure modes and monitoring hooks are enumerated.
+- The error surface exposed to callers is described along with mitigation strategies.
+- Test coverage for happy paths and failure scenarios is listed.

+Pull requests that add these abstractions without an accompanying review document should be marked "changes requested" until the documentation is in place.